ryan-p-randall/ryan-p-randall.github.io/_pages/uses.md

 ## Hardware

-- LogicTech's [MX Mechanical](https://www.logitech.com/en-us/products/keyboards/mx-mechanical.html) keyboard easily switches between a few different devices, and is compatible with Mac, Linux, and Windows.
+- LogicTech's [MX Keys S](https://www.logitech.com/en-us/products/keyboards/mx-keys-s.920-011558.html) keyboard easily switches between a few different devices, and is compatible with Mac, Linux, and Windows.
+    - (I've also used the [mechanical version](https://www.logitech.com/en-us/products/keyboards/mx-mechanical.html) of this keyboard, and liked it well enough.
+However, I ultimately decided that I prefer the quieter, lower-profile version.
+I apparently type vigorously enough while taking notes in Zoom meetings that sometimes the mechanical keys would be loud enough to obscure other people's voices.
+Your mileage may vary; both are nice for what they are!)
+- Blue Microphone's [Yeti](https://www.logitechg.com/en-us/products/streaming-gear/yeti-premium-usb-microphone.988-000101.html) is a great external USB microphone, particularly for vocal recordings.
+Its adjustable pickup patterns are the main feature that stood out when I first picked it up, since we needed a microphone that would pick up just the necessary voices—and minimal other sounds—for our streamed backyard wedding in 2020.

 ## Software